Ever wondered why many bloggers and internet marketers have a custom page to display information about the products they sell?

 In this post, you are going to learn how you can create a stunning conversion-optimized landing page right from your WordPress dashboard in three easy steps and that too, with a free WordPress plugin.

 1. Install The Landing Page Cat WordPress Plugin

-It’s a free WordPress plugin which I use to create custom landing pages without leaving my WordPress dashboard.
+It’s a free WordPress plugin that I use to create custom landing pages without leaving my WordPress dashboard.
 Moreover, you don’t have to code anything with this plugin.
-It has 3 different layouts to choose from, which includes an email optin and call to action button as well.
+It has 3 different layouts to choose from, including an email optin and call to action button.

 2. Setup, Layout, and Configuration

 Give your landing page a title in the title section.
 This is for internal use, and users don’t see it.
 I’ve named my new page as “New Landing Page.”

 In the setup section, you have to choose the behavior of your new page.

 This includes whether you want it to replace your current homepage or publish it on a specific URL.
 I recommend posting the landing pages on a particular URL because that helps in better handling.

 You can specify the slug on which you want your landing page to be found.
 This page is a “subscribe us” page, and I want it to be found on”BforBloggers.com/subscribe,” so I will enter the slug subscribe here.

 Then, you have to select what call to action you want.
 If you’re going to build an email list, select E-mail optin.
 If you’re going to send users to a specific page or product, select redirect users “Button” call to action.